GeoMOER/geoAI/docs/units/_unit04/unit04-02-02_EX_unet.md

 ## U-net

 Now we are ready to define a unet.
 Don´t get frightened of by the length of this code section.
 Even if it might look scary at first glance the structure of the individual layers is actually quite repetitive.
-You can use the sketch of a unet from the LM | Deeply Good

 ```r